 “[A] model of measured judgment and of careful selection and synthesis … it is presented with such masterly narrative skill that one reads the old familiar story as if it were all new and fresh.”

-This extraordinary book had an extraordinary genesis.
-In July 1973, for the first time in its history, The New York Times Magazine devoted a full issue to a single article: Pulitzer Prize–winning journalist Anthony Lukas’s account of the Watergate story to date.
+In July 1973, for the first time in its history, the New York Times Magazine devoted a full issue to a single article: Pulitzer Prize–winning journalist J. Anthony Lukas’s account of the Watergate story to date.
 Six months later, a second installment ran in another full issue.
-Later the Times asked him to write still a third issue on the impeachment.
-This piece never appeared because it was overtaken by Nixon’s resignation.
-But Lukas’s painstaking reporting on Nixon’s last months in office appears here, twenty-five years after his resignation, for the first time in paperback, along with added information on every aspect of Watergate.
+Later the Times asked him to write a third issue, on the impeachment, which never appeared because of Nixon’s intervening resignation.
+But all of Lukas’s painstaking reporting on Nixon’s last months in office appears here, along with added information on every aspect of Watergate.

 J. Anthony Lukas won two Pulitzer Prizes for writing about social upheavals of the 1960s and ’70s.
 He died in 1997.
-Joan Hoff is the author of Nixon Reconsidered, former editor of Presidential Studies Quarterly, and distinguished professor of history at Montana State University.
+More info →

 Save 20% ($27.96)